ARoese/C2UMP-manager/README.md

 Auto-installer/uninstaller for the Chivalry 2 Unofficial Modding Project.
 This script is not expressly condoned by or associated with the creators of the C2UMP.
 I've taken care to prevent damaging of your game install, but give no garuntees that it won't happen, so use at your own risk!
 (If this does happen, contact me so I can fix the bug.
 A reinstall will fix everything)

 # Instructions:
   Drag and drop the .bat file into your chivalry 2 install folder (where the Chivalry2Launcher.exe is located) and then double click it.
 Follow the menu instructions from there.
+Menu options are selected using the keyboard by pressing the key corresponding to the option selected.
+For example, in the menu you select options by pressing one of the number keys.

 # actions: